hkellaway/HNKWordLookup/README.md

 ## Communication

-- If you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue.
+- If you **found a bug**, _and can provide steps to reliably reproduce it_, [open an issue](https://github.com/hkellaway/HNKWordLookup/issues/new).
-- If you **have a feature request**, open an issue.
+- If you **have a feature request**, [open an issue](https://github.com/hkellaway/HNKWordLookup/issues/new).
-- If you **want to contribute**, submit a pull request.
+- If you **want to contribute**, [submit a pull request](https://github.com/hkellaway/HNKWordLookup/pulls).

 ### Installation with CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like HNKWordLookup in your projects.
-Cocoapods is the preferred way to incorporate HNKWordLookup in your project; if you are unfamiliar with how to install Cocoapods and create a Podfile, there are many tutorials online.
+Cocoapods is the preferred way to incorporate HNKWordLookup in your project; if you are unfamiliar with how to install Cocoapods or how create a Podfile, there are many tutorials online.

 #### Podfile